 Ben: Hiring a PR specialist, creating a PR and promotion plan, conducting a viral campaign, continuing with public appearances (I don’t care where I have to go or how many people end up in the audience) and picking the brain of my publisher every chance I get.
 (She’s been in the industry more years than I’ll bet she is willing to admit to.)

 Fran: What else would you like to add to this interview or share with our readers?

 Ben: Well, like me think.
 How about: PLEASE…please…please…buy a copy of ODDS JOBS.
 Did that sound too needy?

-Ben: The novel is fast paced, interesting, unique and sometimes funny.
+Ben: The novel is fast-paced, interesting, unique and sometimes funny.
 I listened to the readers and gave them what they wanted.
-They are the ones who gave me a five Stars.
+They are the ones who gave me five stars.
 I am humbled and grateful.
 I’m planning on improving with every novel I write.